 Product Agility in A Nutshell

 The transition from projects to products has started over the years due to a higher focus for organizations to represent the interests of their customers.
-The shift was welcome under the circumstances: customer demands have changed, the temporary initiatives are seen to constrain team performance, the outcomes are measured by customer satisfaction not by project objectives, and business teams are more and more interested in owing products and building business models.
+The shift was welcome under the following circumstances.
+Firstly, customer demands have changed, the temporary initiatives on product agility are seen to constrain team performance.
+And the outcomes are measured by customer satisfaction not by project objectives.
+And business teams are more and more interested in becoming agile product owner and building agile product management business models.

 Source: “Product Management: The 4th P of Project Management”, NewGenP Webinar, July 9 ,2020